cmoestl/solar_wind_to_dst/README.md

 so when the structure 'omni' contains the data, the variables can be used as 'omni.time','omni.btot', 'omni.speed' etc.

-* The main function to convert solar wind to dst is 'make_dst_from_wind' in the dst_module.py file
+* The main function to convert a given solar wind to dst is 'make_dst_from_wind' in the dst_module.py file

 * The main program solar_wind_to_dst.py creates a plot of the solar wind, the observed Dst and a Dst calculated from the solar wind for a time interval selected in solar_wind_to_dst.py